0xAutheo/gold2th-api-tests/README.md

 # gold2th-api-tests
-It contains tests which interacts with IPFS, Blockchain,Redis,Neo4j
+It contains tests which interacts with IPFS, BlockChain, Redis, Neo4j